topmonks/topmonks-webs/README.md

 yarn start:caffe.topmonks.cz upload-posters
 ```

 In production this is generated automatically.
-In development it not - for sane build times and to keep upload quotas.
+In development it is not - for sane build times and to keep upload quotas.

 ### Sites available